andrewslater/installation-notes/data-structures-and-algorithms/binary-tree-traversal.md

 ```

 ## Breadth-First Traversal
 With BFS we are traversing the tree one level at a time from the top to the bottom.
 This can be accomplished with the use of a queue.
-We simply add the root node to a queue and then loop until the queue is empty while visiting the dequeued node and adding its children tot he queue.

 ```java
 public void bfs(TreeNode root) {